The Pleasures of Wildlife Ponding

 Another transitional item that not only helps break up the visual perimeter of your pond, thus making it appear larger than it really is, is to include a branch or driftwood that starts on the soil next to your pond and ends inside the pond.
 This feature has the further benefit of providing a means of escape for any critters that are non-swimmers whom might accidentally enter your pond.

-8. Use the technique of covering 2/3 of the surface area with floating plants and 1/3 of bottom area with underwater plants to control algae.
+Use the technique of covering 2/3 of the surface area with plants with floating or emergent leaves, and 1/3 of the bottom area with underwater plants to control algae.

 This is much more effective than chemicals and it is a constant that doesn't need 'playing around with' once it is established.
 The first year or two you will experience some algae growth as your pond stabilizes.
 But after that, algae should not be a problem.
-Good surface plants are creeping primrose, parrots feather, native water lilies and water clover.
-Plants to use underwater include elodia, cabomba, sagittaria, and milfoil.
+Good plants to use that have leaves that float on or emerge from the water are creeping primrose, native water lilies and water clover.
+Plants to use that have their growth underwater include elodia, cabomba, sagittaria, and milfoil.

 9. Don't be too fastidious about cleaning.

 Much of the wildlife you are hoping to attract lives in or feeds upon critters that are living on your pond bottom and in amongst the plants.
 Dragonfly nymph clamber about on the plants &/or hide in the litter on the bottom of the pond.
+Frogs and toads attach their eggs to floating or emergent vegetation.
 Of course, you must remove leaves and other debris that may fall into your pond.
 A helpful technique for when you do some cleaning is to always check the skimmer net for critters before discarding its contents.
-Sometimes we put our skimmer leaves into a bucket of water.
+Sometimes we put our skimmed leaves into a bucket of water.
 The dragonfly nymph will gravitate towards the sunny side and can then be poured back into the pond before the leaves are dumped into your compost bin.
+Another method is to put your removed debris on a wire mesh suspended over the water for several hours so critters can wriggle their way back into the pond.

 10. Allow nature to make her own additions.